Global Railway Alliance for Suicide Prevention (GRASP)

 - Association of American Railroads (U.S.)

-- International Union of Railways (France)
+- International Union of Railways (International)

 - Japan Ministry of Land, Infrastructure, Transport and Tourism (Japan)